Exkywor/MECamMotionCalc/README.md

 Starting rotation as comma separated values (x,y,z): 0, 19.1693, -117.4392
 Ending position as comma separated values (x,y,z): -2408.41, -51032.3, 1444.4
 Ending rotation as comma separated values (x,y,z): 0, 25.35, -113.74
 For how many time points do you want to calculate values?
-2 In which InterpData (1 to n) does time point 1 happen?
+3 In which InterpData (1 to n) does time point 1 happen?
 1 At what time of it does time point 1 happen?
-5.55
+5
 In which InterpData (1 to n) does time point 2 happen?
 3 At what time of it does time point 2 happen?
+0.75
+In which InterpData (1 to n) does time point 3 happen?
+4 At what time of it does time point 3 happen?
 0
 ```
 After this, the results will be: